CodeGrade/orca/docs/grading_queue_spec.md

 All data pointing to the job is deleted, either through a "pop" or deletion function.

-### Worker: Reenqueuing a Job
+### Worker: Re-enqueuing a Job

-If a worker is to be shut down prior to finishing a job, that job should be reenqueued to ensure it is not completely lost.
+If a worker is to be shut down prior to finishing a job, that job should be re-enqueued to ensure it is not completely lost.

 ```typescript
 function reenqueueJob(job: GradingJob) {